aticu/pre/README.md

 Unfortunately while `pre` tries to be as helpful as possible, there are some situations in which it is quite limited in what it can do:

+- There is more than one form of `unsafe` code. `pre` currently exclusively focuses on `unsafe` functions.
 - While `pre` does work on the stable compiler, there are quite a few things that only work when using the nightly compiler.